G.I. Bill: Post-9/11 GI Bill (2008)

-Inadequate disability coverage

-The bill specified that any veteran requiring a prosthetic limb would be entitled to one and the training required to utilize it, as well as limited funding for custom automobiles and home renovations.
-Author Bess Williamson highlighted that there were extensive obstacles to veterans receiving prosthetic limbs following the first and second World Wars.
-These included inadequate types of prosthetics, poor quality of prosthetics, and a high emphasis on societal reintegration that emphasized aesthetics over function.
-However, the sympathetic perception of veterans, influenced by films like Meet McGonegal (1944), helped to drive innovation of prosthetic devices.
-Williamson also argued that these veteran's benefits, despite their flaws, set the stage for later government support and legislation, like the Americans with Disabilities Act.
+Litigation surrounding use of multiple benefits

+In 2024, the United States Supreme Court ruled in Rudisill v.
+McDonough that veterans who accrue educational benefits under both the Montgomery and Post-9/11 G.I.
+Bills, by serving at least 1,185 days, may use either or both, and may use them in any order.
+A subsequent case, Perkins v.
+Collins, affirmed that this applied not only to veterans who served during two distinct enlistments, but to any veteran who served the requisite amount of time.

 Content

 All veteran education programs are found in law in Title 38 of the United States Code.
 Each specific program is found in its own Chapter in Title 38.

-Unlike scholarship programs, the Montgomery GI Bill (MGIB) requires a financial commitment from the service member.
-However, if the benefit is not used, the service member cannot recoup whatever money was paid into the system.

-In some states, the National Guard does offer true scholarship benefits, regardless of past or current MGIB participation.

 Chapter 30 (Montgomery GI Bill)

 In 1984, former Mississippi Democratic Congressman Gillespie V. "Sonny" Montgomery revamped the G.I.
 Bill.
 From 1984 until 2008, this version of the law was called "The Montgomery G.I.
 Bill".
 The Montgomery GI Bill — Active Duty (MGIB) stated that active duty members had to forfeit $100 per month for 12 months; if they used the benefits, they received As of 2012 $1564 monthly as a full-time student (tiered at lower rates for less-than-full-time) for a maximum of 36 months of education benefits.
 This benefit could be used for both degree and certificate programs, flight training, apprenticeship/on-the-job training, and correspondence courses if the veteran was enrolled full-time.
 Part-time veteran students received less, but for a proportionately longer period.
 This meant that for every month the veteran received benefits at the half-time, the veteran's benefits were only charged for 1/2 of a month.
 Veterans from the reserve had different eligibility requirements and different rules on receiving benefits (see Ch.
 1606, Ch.
 1607 and Ch.
 33).
 MGIB could also be used while active, which only reimbursed the cost of tuition and fees.
 Each service has additional educational benefit programs for active duty members.
 Most delay using MGIB benefits until after separation, discharge or retirement.